JeremyTubongbanua/atsign.dev-3.0/content/docs/atplatform/specification.md

 **Example:**

+Put a key/value pair into the secondary server with key `location@bob` and value `bob's location value`.
+This operation will create a new key if it does not already exist.
+If it already exists, it will overwrite the existing value.

 `update:location@bob bob's location value`

+Put a key/value pair into the secondary server with key `location@bob` and value `bob's location value but key expires in 10 minutes`.
+The time to live of this key is 10 minutes.

 `update:ttl:600000:location@bob bob's location value but key expires in 10 minutes`

+Put a shared key/value pair into the secondary server with key `@alice:phone@bob` (shared with @alice and shared by @bob) with value `bob's phone number shared to @alice`.

 `update:@alice:phone@bob bob's phone number shared to @alice`